ryucc/cs767-hw2/README.md

  3. activescissors will calculate the shortest path tree.
  4. while you are happy, click on any point on the image, then press enter.
 After that, activescissors will show the cut from the seed to your point.
 - Optimization:
  - Once the seed is decided, nd the shortest path tree is generated, the shortest pathes can be shown in O(length of path) time.
 I think this is convinient for testing, so I made this function.

 - This works out pretty well.

 ## Problem 2.2
 ### Usage:
 - yourcellvar = myHoughCircleTrain(imBW,c,ptlist)
- - Outputs a cell oject containing the trained data.
+ - Outputs a cell object containing the trained data.
 - centers = myHoughCircleTest(imBWnew,yourcellvar)
  - Outputs the coordinates of the top two detected centers. and also shows them on the screen.